Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 That was 32 years ago.

-In January 2020, Pamela Sarah Dyson published her tell-all memoir Premka: White Bird in a Golden Cage: My Life with Yogi Bhajan about her nearly 15 years serving as Yogi Bhajan’s secretary and assistant.
+In January 2020, Pamela Sahara Dyson published her tell-all memoir Premka: White Bird in a Golden Cage: My Life with Yogi Bhajan about her nearly 15 years serving as Yogi Bhajan’s secretary and assistant.
 She details her sexual relationship with Bhajan, how he forced her to get an abortion of their child, how Bhajan was having sex with other secretaries, and Bhajan’s various abuses.

 In the days and weeks since her book came out, many people have come forth sharing their stories of physical, sexual, and cultic abuse by Yogi Bhajan in a Facebook group.
 They, along with the wider Kundalini yoga community, are grappling with the paradox of how someone of such great spiritual power and societal influence could also have abused that power for evil.